The Nanny Diaries (film): Plot

 Things take a turn for the worse during a family trip with the X's to Nantucket.
 She overhears Mrs. X telling a friend during a party that she has installed a "nanny cam" at their home in the city and plans to fire Annie after viewing footage showing Annie lovingly tending to Grayer (with Mrs. X grossly exaggerating her findings from the "nanny cam").
 The next morning, Mr. X sexually assaults Annie just as Mrs. X enters the kitchen.
 She unreasonably fires Annie and sends her back to the city with her final payment of just $40.

 Flying into a rage, Annie finds the "nanny cam" in the X's house and records her feelings toward the Xs.
 Mrs. X brings the tape to the school meeting for the Upper East Side mothers.
 Thinking that the tape will show Annie feeding Grayer peanut butter and jelly straight from a jar, she requests the coordinator to play it for everyone to see.
 All other parents in the room hear as Annie reveals the real relationship between the Xs, in the process making Mrs. X come to terms with her own reality and false happiness.

 Annie reconciles with her mother and continues to date "Harvard Hottie", whose real name is revealed to be Hayden.
-She is temporarily living with Lynette and Calvin, and pursuing her growing interest in anthropology, much of which she learned through her time as the Xs' nanny.
+She temporarily moves in with Lynette and Calvin, and pursues her growing interest in anthropology, much of which she learned through her time as the Xs' nanny.

-A few months later, Hayden hands Annie a letter from Mrs. X. Written in the letter is an apology and news about how Mrs. X left Mr. X, is raising Grayer alone and making stronger attempts to bond with him (and successfully doing so), and Grayer's overall improvement.
-She expresses her gratitude to Annie for waking her up and changing her life.
+A few months later, Hayden hands Annie an apology letter from Mrs. X, who has left Mr. X and is now raising Grayer as a single mother, finally able to bond with her son.
+Mrs. X expresses her gratitude to Annie for waking her up and changing her life.
 Also in the letter, Mrs. X addresses Annie for the first time by her real name (instead of Nanny), and signs the letter with her own first name, Alexandra (instead of Mrs. X).